Graduate Certificate in Enterprise Resource Planning Certificate: Dr. Satya Prattipati, Program Director

 Online MBA Program

 The admission requirements for the online program are similar to those for the on-campus program except in regard to work experience and GMAT.
-The online program is specifically targeted at working professionals; prospective applicants are expected to possess three or more years of supervisory or professional experience.
+The online program is specifically targeted at working professionals and prospective applicants are expected to possess three or more years of supervisory or professional experience.
 The GMAT is not required (although applicants are welcome to submit their scores if they feel that it will bolster their credentials).
 Instead, all applicants will be asked to provide a written response to a case depicting a hypothetical business scenario.
 The exercise is intended to be a measure of the applicant’s writing and critical-thinking skills, facility with numeric data, as well as, attitudes toward ethics and social-justice issues.

 Graduate Certificate in Enterprise Resource Planning